-At my current client we are gathering the most important data (number of customers) for the company well-being and showing it to all the staff, every morning.
-This is great and have proven very useful to get the attention and interest for everyone.
-We have spontaneous applauds when we are doing great - we have discussions (also spontaneous) on days with bad data.
+At my current client, we are gathering the most important data (number of customers) for the company’s well-being and showing it to all the staff, every morning.
+This is great and has proven very useful to get the attention and interest of everyone.
+We have spontaneous applause when we are doing great - we have discussions (also spontaneous) on days with bad data.

-Lately I’ve stared those meetings a bit different.
-Quite simply I just point to the diagram with the data up to yesterday and ask:
+Lately, I’ve started those meetings a bit differently.
+Quite simply, I just point to the diagram with the data up to yesterday and ask:

 Kenapa?

-I noticed that the team was starting to defend bad data, by pointing to the better parts instead; “Yeah, Sunday was bad… but look at the Saturday!”
+I noticed that the team was starting to defend bad data by pointing to the better parts instead; “Yeah, Sunday was bad… but look at Saturday!”

 That’s understandable but not helpful.
-And there’s a couple of principles around targets and measurements that I took for granted but that was news to my client.
+And there are a couple of principles around targets and measurements that I took for granted but that were news to my client.

 Measure to learn